tobiasrausch/alfred/docs/webapp/README.md

 | DNA pitch / Nucleosome pattern |     |      |     | Yes  | Grouped Line Chart|

+## Base content distribution

+The base content distribution shows any base calling bias along the read.
+For an ideal library the lines for A, C, G, and T should run in parallel.
+For a whole-genome assay the GC-content of that genome should be reflected in the relative amounts of each base.
+Some libraries are expected to show a biased leading base distribution such as many RNA-Seq libraries because of random hexamer priming or restriction based assays.

+## Read length distribution

+Illumina sequencers produce reads of fixed read length but long read technologies usually have a median read length >1000bp and a long tail of reads with read lengths >30,000bp.
+This plot is also insightful to understand adpater trimming results or the removal of low quality bases at the start or end of a read.

+## Mean base quality distribution

+This plot shows the mean base quality along the read.
+A typical illumina profile shows base qualities >Q30 before base 30 and then a gradual loss of base quality accuracy towards the end of the read.

+## Mapping quality distribution

+This plot shows the mapping quality distribution for all mapped reads.
+The reported quality scores are aligner dependent.

+## Coverage histogram

+The coverage histogram shows how many bases of the sequenced genome are at a given coverage.
+Please note that for targeted assays (capture assays) this plot is expected to show a large portion of the genome at coverage=0.
+For targeted assays, we therefore recommend checking the on-target rate and the targets above coverage level plots.

+## On-target rate and targets above a given coverage level

+For targeted assays, the two major concerns are capturing efficiency (on-target rate) and how many of the targets are ready for downstream analysis (targets above a pre-defined coverage threshold).
+A standard whole-exome sequencing assay yields at least 70% of reads on-target (+/-200bp target extension) and at least 70% of targets >20x coverage.

+## Insert size histogram

+The insert size plot shows the outer insert size distribution for all read pairs stratified by read pair orientation.
+There are different nomenclatures around for defining the different paired-end layouts.
+The default illumina paired-end layout is R+ (or forward-reverse, FR), the default illumina mate-pair layout is R- (or reverse-forward, RF).

+## InDel size distribution

+ToDo

+## GC content

+ToDo

+## InDel Homopolymer Context

+ToDo

+## GC-Content and Mapping Statistics by Chromosome

+ToDo

 ## Example Data Sets

 The [web application](https://gear.embl.de/alfred) hosts example data sets for a number of sequencing assays and sequencing technologies.